Developer-DAO/community/meetings/2021/governance-guild/2021-11-19-governance-guild-kickoff.md

                 - As guilds work together, we need to have a system setup so that effective communication is possible
         - Someone to help with Governance information on Notion with `nathanng.eth`
     - Meeting schedule
-        - how often do we want to meet?
+        - How often do we want to meet?
-            - bi-weekly offsetting the D_D Town Hall
+            - Bi-weekly offsetting the D_D Town Hall
-            - alternating timezones weekly
+            - Alternating timezones weekly
 - 15 min: **Season 0 Objectives**
     - Refine process for making proposals in the DAO, including clarity on what needs to be a proposal, threshold for a proposal to be made, and level of consensus required for different types of proposals.
         - What will need to be voted on and what will not?